 3. Shared Psychosis

-The abuser convinces the victim that they are both crazy and that no one will believe them if they try to tell anyone about what is happening.
-The abuser may also say that the victim is overreacting or that they are the one who is actually abusing the abuser.
+Shared psychosis occurs when the abuser convinces the victim that they are both crazy and that no one will believe them if they try to tell anyone what is going on.

 4. Abuse of Information